byo/bswieckidev-blog/content/post/2019-07-06-booting-up.md

 - If I figure out something that surprised me, I'll try to write about it
 - If I manage to come up with an idea I consider good enough to share, I'll write about it
-- If I find an improvement to some idea I've came up with earlier that's worth mentnioning, I'll write about it
+- If I find an improvement to some idea I've came up with earlier that's worth mentioning, I'll write about it

 Of course I reserve the right to do all of this in a chaotic way common to the people working everyday to feed their families (or better explanation of myself: those lazy enough to use the lack of time as an excuse).